anirbansarkar-cs/D3-DNA-Discrete-Diffusion/README.md

 which will create a ```d3``` environment with packages installed.
 Note that this installs with CUDA 11.8, and different CUDA versions must be installed manually.
 The biggest factor is making sure that the ```torch``` and ```flash-attn``` packages use the same CUDA version (more found [here](https://github.com/Dao-AILab/flash-attention)).

+Steps to note before running the code:
+1. Comment out all the dataset initialization except for the dataset you want to train D3.
+2. Make proper changes in ```configs/config.yaml``` for the dataset selected, such as data:train and data:valid.
+A folder will be created inside ```exp_local``` accordingly.
+Change other values according to the requirement.
+3. Inside ```configs/model/small.yaml```, provide proper length value (promoter ->1024, deepstarr ->249, mpra ->200).
+Keep cond_dim as 128 for transformer and change it to 256 for convolution architecture.
+4. Select proper file for architecture definition through ```model/__init__.py``` according to the selected dataset. (```transformer.py``` file for deepstarr).

 Example training command
 ```
 python train.py noise.type=geometric graph.type=uniform model=small model.scale_by_sigma=False